 Cabot Place is a 136,167 square foot office tower in St. John's, Newfoundland.
-Cabot Place is 99.1% occupied and its major tenants include Hibernia Management & Development Company and Stewart McKelvey LLP.
+Cabot Place is 28.5% occupied and its largest tenant is the law firm, Stewart McKelvey LLP.
 Located in an established and intensifying mixed-use hub in the western end of downtown St. John's, Cabot Place offers 274 underground parking stalls and direct connectivity to surrounding amenities via above-grade pedestrian walkways.
 Cabot Place is subject to a reciprocal easement and operating agreement with an adjacent hotel property which provides for necessary operating easements and standards of operation.
 This property also includes Springdale Lot, a 1.48 acre parking lot featuring an additional 140 surface parking stalls.